django/deps/draft/0020-annual-release-cycle.rst

 people outside the immediate Django community too.

 The current ``X.Y`` numbering mimics semantic versioning despite not being SemVer.
-At every x.0 release there's confusion at to why it's not a major breaking release.
+At every x.0 release there's confusion as to why it's not a major breaking release.
 The x.0, x.1, x.2 LTS cycle is opaque to people who aren't vested in the Django community.
 It makes explaining Django's versioning to stakeholders truly challenging.
-And without constant reference to the `Supported Versions`__ guide, it's not feasible to know when a given version of Django was released, or when it is supported to.
+And without constant reference to the `Supported Versions`__ guide, it's not feasible to know when a given version of Django was released, or when its support ends.

 __ https://www.djangoproject.com/download/#supported-versions

-Calendar versioning implies the stability and continuity, that is Django's chief achievement as it's matured, and it makes questions obvious.
+Calendar versioning implies the stability and continuity that is Django's chief achievement as it's matured.
+And it makes questions obvious.
 When was it released?
 Year.
-When it is end of life?
+When is it end of life?
 Year + 3.
 The messaging value of this is much more important than we're naturally inclined to credit it.

 Rationale